ashiq24/BEENE/README.md

  evaluate_batch_iLisi(data, batch_var, bio_var, seed):

       """
       Compute the iLISI metric on the data.
-The data is split into testm training, and validation set.
+The data is split into test, training, and validation set.
 The model defined by the user is trained by the training set.
 The best performing model is selected by the validation set.
 And the iLISI index is calculated on the test set.